troydieter/aws-reinvent-trivia-game/pipelines/README.md

 ## Customize

 Replace all references to 'aws-samples' with your own fork of this repo.
-Replace all references to 'aws-user.group' with your own domain name.
+Replace all references to 'awsuser.group' with your own domain name.

 ## Deploy